evangelism/content/README.md

 # content
-This repository contains contains articles on various themes.
+This repository contains articles on various themes.